open-source-bootcamp/bootcamp-guide/networking-activities.md

 LinkedIn has a handy feature where you can share your connection details using a QR code.
 Instructions are available on the [LinkedIn help site](https://www.linkedin.com/help/linkedin/answer/a525286/using-a-linkedin-qr-code-to-connect-with-members).

+This is a good event to wrap up day 2 with to encourage folks to keep connecting after the event.

 ## Cube-off

 Who's the best at CubeFlyer?